Blue-throated bee-eater: Relationship to humans

 Humans act as a threat to blue-throated bee-eater habitats.
-They have been characterized as "least concern" in terms of conservational status, which is determined by a combination of range distribution, population stability, habitat loss, and potential threats.
-This was last assessed on October 1, 2016.
+The species has been listed as "least concern" in terms of conservational status, which is determined by a combination of range distribution, population stability, habitat loss, and potential threats; this was last assessed on 12 June 2024.
 Humans have impacted avian richness in the hill dipterocarp tropical rainforests in Malaysia.
 Logging and destruction of rainforests can impact not only individual bird species, but also the diversity of birds in the region.
 Diversity of species can bounce back within thirty years post-logging and was observed to have higher species richness in terms of bird diversity and numbers compared to recently logged forests.

-Although uncommon, they are sometimes kept as pets and used for horticulture.